Samagra-Development/user-service/docs/user service/core-features.md

 CRUD operations may be important in various situations and use cases.
 Lets say, you want to retrieve the information of a customer who has the highest amount of purchases in a week on an E-commerce website.
 With user service, the admin can easily retrieve the information of that customer with one click.

 Similarly, the website admin can update the details associated with a user.
 For example, he can modify the faulty information attached to the user.
 If needed, the admin can delete the user and all the related information associated with him/her from the organization databases.
+To learn more about operations performed on user, click [here](/src/user/user-db/).

 ### 6. Login using OTP based Model

 Just like how we can use an OTP in user service to reset the forgotten password of a user.
 We can also use the OTP to log in a user in the organization portal.
 The OTP based login model is quite different from the standard Username-Password model.

-Key benefits:

-1. One crucial advantage of and primary reason for using OTPs is security.
-Since a single-use password will change with each login attempt, the risk of an account being compromised is drastically reduced, if not eliminated.

-2. User service OTPs are randomly generated and sent directly to your mobile phone.
-Randomly generated strings of characters are virtually impossible to guess.

 OTP service specifications are given [here](/src/dst/otp/) and the SMS interface and channel details like Gupshup and CDAC are provided in  [this](/src/dst/sms/) codebase.